pygimli.physics.ert#

 • stylestr

-predefined styles for choosing x and y arguments (x/y overrides) - “ab-mn” (default): any combination of current/potential electrodes - “a-m” : only a and m electrode (for unique dipole spacings like DD) - “a-mn” : a and combination of mn electrode (PD with different MN) - “ab-m” : a and combination of mn electrode - “sepa-m” : current dipole length with a and m (multi-gradient) - “a-sepm” : a and potential dipole length with m
+predefined styles for choosing x and y arguments (x/y overrides) - “ab-mn” (default): any combination of current/potential electrodes - “a-m” : only a and m electrode (for unique dipole spacings as DD) - “a-mn” : a and combination of mn electrode (PD with different MN) - “ab-m” : a and combination of mn electrode - “sepa-m” : current dipole length with a and m (multi-gradient) - “a-sepm” : a and potential dipole length with m

 • switchxybool